vluzko/Grace/Wast.md

 Accomplish this by instantiating module `b` first, then create an object containing it.
 Note that you *don't* want `module.instantiates(b)` as the contents of imports, you want `module.instantiates(b).instance.exports`, because that's where `a` is actually defined.

 ## Javascript Interaction
 When calling a function from Javascript, it will pass 0 for any unfulfilled parameters.
 It will *not* break if you don't pass enough parameters.
-(AAAAAAARGH).